Features

 Qlucore Omics Explorer (QOE) ships in a base module with an option to add a NGS module with extensive functionality for NGS data analysis.
 Detailed information about the NGS module features is presented in the NGS Module feature overview document.
 Key features are highlighted below:

-• The powerful statistical framework supports a wide range of tests including, but not limited to, t-tests, Welch, ANOVA, paired tests, Two-way ANOVA, Krusakl-Wallis, Mann-Whitney, linear/quadratic/rank regression.
+- The powerful statistical framework supports a wide range of tests both for count data (DESeq2) and other types of data including, but not limited to, Wald, Likelihood ratio test, t-tests, Welch, ANOVA, paired tests, Two-way ANOVA, linear/quadratic/rank regression and a suite of nonparametric tests.
+Further supported by Independent Filtering and fold change.
 The tests can be further customized using eliminated factors and restrictions.

-• Survival analysis with Kaplan-Meier plots and Cox proportional hazards model.
+- Survival analysis with Kaplan-Meier plots and Cox proportional hazards model is supported.

-• Data visualization using 17 different types of plots some examples are Volcano, Box, Scawtter, PCA, UMAP and Violin.
+- Data visualization using 17 different types of plots some examples are Volcano, Box, Scatter, PCA, UMAP and Violin.

-• QOE support hierarchical clustering, K-means clustering, heatmaps with dendograms and Dynamic Principal Component Analysis (PCA).
+- QOE supports hierarchical clustering, K-means clustering, heatmaps with dendograms and Dynamic Principal Component Analysis (PCA).

 Key workflows

-• Do statistical analysis using a wide range of built-in tests, such as ANOVA, Welch, krusal.
-Wallis, as well as through the open interface to R. Generate results with false discovery rates(q-value), fold change and p-values.
+- Do statistical analysis using a wide range of built-in tests, such as DEseq2 and ANOVA and nonparametric tests, as well as through the open interface to R.

 Figure: Left: Heatmap with hierarchical clustering Right: PCA sample plot